-This use of heroin has been a part of our society for over a century now.
+This use of heroin has been a part of our society for more than a century now.
 As with any opioid, this substance is both highly addictive and leads to a difficult withdrawal process.
-With continued abuse, heroin and opioids will completely take over the lives of those who become addicted.
+With continued abuse, heroin and opioids will completely take over the lives of those who are addicted.

 Street heroin comes in a variety of forms that are usually not readily identifiable to those unfamiliar with the drug.
 It is sometimes found in a powder form, either brown or white.
 At other times, it is sold as “black tar” heroin, which looks very much like the name would indicate.

 The “high” users experience from heroin is due to the drug’s targeting of pleasure centers within the brain.
 Following ingestion (snorting, smoking, or injecting) the body converts heroin into morphine.
 Once in this form, it is able to bind to the brain’s opioid receptors and cause a state of intense euphoria.